 Castleford is a tiny city located in the state of Idaho.
 With a population of 226 people and just one neighborhood, Castleford is the 137th largest community in Idaho.

-When you are in Castleford, you'll notice that it is more blue-collar than most other communities in America.
-64.00% of Castleford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Castleford is generally considered to be a blue-collar town.
+64.00% of the Castleford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Castleford is a city of farmers, fishers, or foresters, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Castleford who work in farm management occupations (30.00%), office and administrative support (22.00%), and food service (5.00%).

 The population of Castleford has one of the lowest overall levels of education in the country: only 4.88% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.